rajdeepd/pcm_content/class9/physics/fiitjee-phase2-phasebook-force/1-concepts.md

 ## FORCE

-Force is external effort in the form of push or pull, which (1) produces or tries to produce motion in a body at rest, or <br/>
+Force is external effort in the form of push or pull, which
+(1) produces or tries to produce motion in a body at rest, or
-(ii) stops or tries to stop a moving body or <br/>
+(ii) stops or tries to stop a moving body or
-(iii) changes or tres to change the direction of motion of the body, or <br/>
+(iii) changes or tres to change the direction of motion of the body, or
 (Iv) changes or tries to change the shape of a body.

-The following examples illustrate the above definition: <br/>
+The following examples illustrate the above definition:
 (i) When we push a heavy stone, it does not move.
-The effort made in this case has only tried to produce motion.<br/>
+The effort made in this case has only tried to produce motion.
 (ii) A ball falling downwards can be easily caught by our hands.
 The motion of the ball has been stopped.

 **Resultant Force:**